 It’s also never too late to change.
 If you have any regrets, especially if they’ve been eating at you, add them to your list.
 Once they’re written down, you can start to think about what you would’ve done differently and what you can do starting now.

 Another thing to consider is how to handle your decisions in the future.
 I love the concept of asking yourself how you will feel about this decision in 10 minutes, 10 months, and 10 years.
-In the Say Goodbye to Survival Mode course, you’ll also learn additional questions to help you make decisions and focus on the things that matter.

 When to do a brain dump